 Selecting the Jury – Voir Dire

 You and your tenant must select six jurors.
 The Judge will not select the jury for you.
 You and your tenant have the right to question the venire to determine if they have prejudices or biases that may impact the case.
 This process is called voir dire.
-IT IS ARGUABLY THE MOST IMPORTANT STEP IN THE EVICTION BY JURY TRIAL PROCESS.
-Never just go with the first six veniremen.
-You need to know which probing questions to ask potential jurors.
-Not all questions are allowed.
+IT IS ARGUABLY THE MOST IMPORTANT STEP IN THE EVICTION BY jury trial.

 When you are presenting your case, you may also call witnesses.